discoproject/disco/doc/py/disco.rst

        are distributed to the reduce functions.
 The function is defined as follows::

-                def partition(key, nr_reduces)
+                def partition(key, nr_reduces, params)

        where *key* is a key returned by the map function and *nr_reduces* the number of reduce functions.
-The function returns an integer between 0 and *nr_reduces* that defines to which reduce instance this key-value pair is assigned.
+The function returns an integer between 0 and *nr_reduces* that defines to which reduce instance this key-value pair is assigned. *params* is an user-defined object as defined by the *params* parameter in :func:`disco.job`.

-       The default partitioning function is func:`disco.default_partition`.
+       The default partitioning function is :func:`disco.default_partition`.

      * *combiner* - a :term:`pure function` that can be used to post-process results of the map function.
 The function is defined as follows::

-                def combiner(key, value, comb_buffer, flush)
+                def combiner(key, value, comb_buffer, done, params)

        where the first two parameters correspond to a single key-value pair from the map function.
 The third parameter, *comb_buffer*, is an accumulator object, a dictionary, that combiner can use to save its state.
-Combiner must control the *comb_buffer* size, to prevent it from consuming too much memory.
+Combiner must control the *comb_buffer* size, to prevent it from consuming too much memory, for instance, by calling *comb_buffer.clear()* after a block of results has been processed. *params* is an user-defined object as defined by the *params* parameter in :func:`disco.job`.

-       The combiner has two main modes of operation, depending on the value it returns.
-Most often, it is used to merge results using an internal buffer, *comb_buffer*.
-The buffer is flushed by the worker if the function returns the boolean value *True*.
-       Alternatively, you can ignore the buffer and use the combiner only to rewrite key-value pairs by returning a tuple.
-If the returned value is neither *True* nor a tuple, the key-value pair is ignored.

-       The last parameter, *flush*, is a boolean value that instructs combiner to transform *comb_buffer* to valid key-value pairs for the output stream.
-       After the combiner call returns, the worker will iterate through the *comb_buffer*, add values to the output stream and empty the buffer.
-This feature allows the combiner function to store data in *comb_buffer* in any way it likes and transform it to proper stringified key-value pairs only when needed.
-This is the first mode of operation.

-       In the second mode of operation, the combiner function returns a key-value pair in a tuple, the pair is immediately added to the output stream.
-Since combiner is called after partitioning, you can use the map function to output a key-value pair that contains necessary information in the key for the partitioning function, and use the combiner to filter out the partitioning information from the key and reformat the key-value pair for the reduce function.
+       Combiner function may return an iterator of key-value pairs (tuples) or *None*.

+       Combiner function is called after the partitioning function, so there are *nr_reduces* separate *comb_buffers*, one for each reduce partition.
+Combiner receives all key-value pairs from the map functions before they are saved to intermediate results.
+Only the pairs that are returned by the combiner are saved to the results.

+       After the map functions have consumed all input entries, combiner is called for the last time with the *done* flag set to *True*.
+This is the last opportunity for the combiner to return an iterator to the key-value pairs it wants to output.

      * *nr_maps* - the number of parallel map operations.
 By default, ``nr_maps = len(input_files)``.
 Note that making this value